Lee Qianqian Cui

 • Led a neuroimaging study examining stereotype exposure and reward processing in Hispanic and Latino populations; updated protocols and conducted fMRI sessions

-• Directed a large-scale social media sentiment study analyzing 12M+ tweets from LGBTQ+ and non-LGBTQ+ users surrounding U.S. Supreme Court rulings on same-sex marriage
+• Directed and analyzed a large-scale social media sentiment study analyzing 12M+ tweets from LGBTQ+ and non-LGBTQ+ users surrounding U.S. Supreme Court rulings on same-sex marriage

 • Applied NLP tools (e.g., BERT) and custom Python scripts to extract sentiment trends; conducted factorial and multivariate analyses to identify significant emotional differences across groups